cdnjs/workspace/README.md

 ### Get workspace docker image

-You download the image we built then load it, or build your own.
+You can download the image we built then load it, or build your own.

 #### Download and load pre-built image